Elia Johnson, LCSW

 Before joining OAD, Elia worked at Brooklyn Defender Services in the Adolescent Defense Practice, supporting youth ages 14-21 charged with felonies.
 Earlier roles include serving as a Project Associate at the Correctional Association of New York and as a research assistant at the New York State Psychiatric Center and the Center for Court Innovation.

-Elia holds a B.A. in Psychology from Barnard College.
+She holds a B.A. in Psychology from Barnard College.